 The files in the Availability Manager base kit make up what is called the Data Collector.
 The Data Collector is used to collect data for the Availability Manager product.
 To display the data, you need to install an Availability Manager Data Analyzer kit on an OpenVMS or Microsoft WindowsTM node in the local LAN.
-The kit is included in the OpenVMS upgrade media, or you can obtain it from the following website:
+The kit is included in the OpenVMS upgrade media.